Skip to content

 • Mark the product as a specific experience or service item.

-• This means the voucher is intended to be redeemed once for exactly what it was sold for.
+• The voucher is intended to be redeemed once for exactly what it was sold for.

 • The system treats it as a single-purpose voucher for accounting.